gbabatz/University-Projects/High_Level_Synthesis/README.md

   - Exercise 1:
     - A theoretical exercise so its not included here.
   - Exercise 2:
     - The module performs a filtering operation with the help of 1D kernel.
 Identify the reason that restricts the reduction the module's initiation interval (II).
-Exploit the memory access patrt in order to achieve better II. achieved with the implementation of a circular buffer.
+Exploit the memory access pattern in order to achieve better II. achieved with the implementation of a circular buffer.

 ## Task Final, a mid scaled module as the final task of the semester.